 Religious Education (RE) is an integral part of our school programme.
-As a Catholic School we offer Christian religious instruction in the Catholic tradition through a comprehensive and systematic programme.

 The programme includes: